How To Fix A Slice With Your Driver: 12 Top Tips

 Ideally, you want to try and correct your swing flaws but if you don’t have much time to practice then there are a few other avenues available to you.

 You could try buying an offset driver.
 A driver with an offset face makes it a bit easier to square the face and produce straighter shots.
-There are also drivers that have been designed with a “draw bias” to help combat a slice.
+Some drivers have been designed with a “draw bias” to help combat a slice.

 Switch to hitting a 3 wood off the tee.
 The shorter shaft and extra loft should make it easier to control and many amateurs don’t see that big a difference in distance between the two clubs anyway.
 I didn’t bother with a driver for a long time as I was hitting my 3 wood almost as far and a lot straighter!